mokadev90/mokadev90/README.md

 💻 My interests/knowledge are focused on web/mobile and **Frontend** applications (although I have knowledge of Backend, so I could make Fullstack applications if necessary).
 I also have a special interest in the **visual** section, **testing** and **architecture**.

 🗃️ Regarding the products in which I have actively worked, they are **ecommerce** (CMS) with a lot of SEO.

-🔮 The future of technology is always uncertain because new paths are constantly being opened, but today I am interested in working on **web 3** (or web 2.5), or **Augmented Reality**.
-I am not closed to this and I can consider any other field that is presented to me.